pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   Default is /tmp/pgmoneta-workspace/

 hot_standby
-  Hot standby directory
+  Hot standby directory.
+Single directory or comma separated directories up to 8 (e.g., /path/to/hot/standby1,/path/to/hot/standby2)

 hot_standby_overrides
-  Files to override in the hot standby directory
+  Files to override in the hot standby directory.
+If multiple hot standbys are specified then this setting is separated by a |

 hot_standby_tablespaces
   Tablespace mappings for the hot standby.
-Syntax is [from -> to,?]+
+Syntax is [from -> to,?]+.
+If multiple hot standbys are specified then this setting is separated by a |

 workers
   The number of workers that each process can use for its work.